 The Moors should better understand the full nature of Christ, the Son of God, deity.
 Also, the Gospel of grace is difficult to fully believe and accept by those who have been steeped in law and its requirements.
 Pray the Lord's Spirit will reveal these truths to the Moors.

 The main language of the Moors is Tamil, and there are many resources available.
 The complete Bible has been available for many years, as well as the Jesus film, Gospel recordings, the God's Story video, etc. Workers are needed to carry these resources to the Moors of Sri Lanka.

-"Who will not fear you, Lord, and glorify your name?
+"Who will not fear, O Lord, and glorify your name?
 For you alone are holy.
-All nations will come and worship before you, for your righteous deeds have been revealed."
+All nations will come and worship you, for your righteous acts have been revealed."
 Revelation 15:4

 Make this also your song of praise to the victorious King of kings!